Electrician

 You could also work on renewable technology, such as wind turbines, 'smart' heating systems and photovoltaic systems that produce solar power.

-• Install and maintain electrical equipment, instruments and machinery
+installing and maintaining electrical equipment, instruments and machinery such as solar panels

 You’d need to understand the importance of safety regulations and work carefully and methodically.
 You might work outdoors, sometimes in bad weather.
 You might need to work high up or in small confined spaces.